angelawh/reformresponsibly/README.md

 # Reform Responsibly
-## Honor Code Referendum Opposition Party Website
+This is the Honor Code Referendum Opposition Party website.